 If you don’t want to decrease the resolution, you can omit the ’-s’ size command, which doesn’t tell FFMPEG to do anything with resolution, thus defaulting to just keeping it as-is.

-If the video looks a bit “low resolution”, even after letting the resolution be, that would be me setting a low bitrate on the ’-b:v’ example command.
-To get quality equal to YouTube’s 1080p, you want 6144k in a VP9 webm file (we will get to that later).
+If the video looks a bit “low resolution”, even after letting the resolution be, that would be me setting a n unusually low bitrate on the ’-b:v’ example command.
+To get quality equal to YouTube’s 1080p, you want 6144k in a VP9 webm file (or did they switch to AV1 now?
+We’ll get to that later).
 Essentially, the more bitrate, the higher quality (Especially when there is a lot of moving things on screen).

 However, if you’re intending to just store the videos without sharing them with the world, or you’re uploading to a site that re-encodes them anyway (Oh hey, there’s YouTube!), then you might want to choose a different, more modern and efficient codec to save on space.